 Residential treatment options like Paradigm Malibu give teens the option to get away from the pressures and stressors of life and focus on evaluating their mental and physical health.
 It gives you the perfect space to work on their worries, talk through issues, and find a teen anxiety treatment plan that gives you a chance to manage your anxiety, and not let it manage you.

 “ Our 16-year has been struggling with anxiety and severe depression and seemed stuck.
 We felt we had nowhere else to go.
 After 40 days, I feel like we've gotten our daughter back!
 It’s been an amazing experience.
 She now has tools, perspective, improved self love and a resilience we haven't seen in two years. “

 Is It Going to Get Better or Worse?

 It is hard to tell from one day to the next how you’re going to feel, with or without anxiety.
 Anxiety disorder symptoms can have a way of spiraling to greater intensity, as overthinking things leads to bigger worries.
 Talk therapy can help stop that downward spiral, and help you find your way out of an impending anxiety attack.

 What if Talking About Everything Makes It Worse?

-First of all, you should know that you have control over what you talk about in therapy; you aren’t going to be forced into anything.
-But for the most part, people tend to gain clarity and relief from talking about their thoughts, and getting input from an outside, objective source, as to the validity of these thoughts.
-As with many mental disorders, people can feel very isolated and alone in trying to address what they’re facing and so having company in this realm can be encouraging and quite powerful.
+You should know that you have control over what you talk about in therapy; you aren’t going to be forced into anything.
+For the most part, people tend to gain clarity and relief from talking about their thoughts, and getting input from an outside, objective source, as to the validity of these thoughts.
+As with many mental disorders, people can feel very isolated and alone in trying to address what they’re facing and feeling.
+Having company in this realm can be encouraging and quite powerful.